alexandershaw4/aoptim/README.md

 writelog = (optional) write steps to log (==1) instead of console (==0, def) objective = (optional) error function: 'sse' 'mse' 'rmse' or 'fe' (free energy)

-^MIMO = in Y0 = fun(x0), both x0 and Y0 are vectors.
-In this case, the derivative matrix is num-inputs-by-num-outputs, w.r.t error along Y0.
+^MIMO = just set this to 0, I need to remove it.

 Notes: